 Definitely, you can use our system- Eqvista even when you are still using the classical way of issuing shares.

-Certified share (digital or paper) is a certificate which is issued in a traditional way where the issuer issues a certificate (in paper or digital form).
-Uncertified share is simply a book entry or a record about the shareholder (one line entry).
+A certified share (digital or paper) is a certificate that is issued in a traditional way where the issuer issues a certificate (in paper or digital form).
+An uncertified share is simply a book entry or a record about the shareholder (one-line entry).
 There is no additional certificate or record except the record on the spreadsheet.
 E-shares are much easier to issue and manage.
-Read this guide to know more paper share certificate, digital share certificate and Electronic share.
+Read this guide to learn more about paper share certificates, digital share certificates, and Electronic share.

 Yes, you can switch.
 By amending the Articles of Association (or by-laws).
 Legally there is no problem issuing and keeping both paper and electronic shares; however, it is always better to process this with your lawyer.